dapete42/vcat/README.md

   category information from the wiki and render it into an image.
 * vcat-redis: An addition which allows the use of Redis (through the Jedis library) to store the API and metadata caches.
-* vcat-webapp-base: Base classes to create Servlets which render graphs using vCat.
 * vcat-webapp-simple: A simple Servlet version of vCat which expects parameters as GET or POST parameters.
 * vcat-toolforge-base: Base classes for the vCat Servlet as used on Wikimedia Toolforge.
-* vcat-toolforge-webapp: A Servlet version of vCat which uses the meta_p.wiki table to look up wikis, and Redis for caching, as used on Wikimedia Toolforge.
+* vcat-toolforge-webapp: A version of vCat which uses the meta_p.wiki table to look up wikis, and Redis for caching, as used on Wikimedia Toolforge.
+  Builds an executable JAR file based on Quarkus (https://quarkus.io/).

 Copyright notice
 ----------------